 The Life Enrichment Program Division

-Director of Programs: Brenda Pohl
+Director of Day Services: Brenda Pohl

 The Life Enrichment Program Division is divided into three main areas: The Life Skills Program, The Learning Center Program, and the Community Learning Program.